adyates/fizzbuzz-the-musical/README.md

 even though it's technically a rant.

-Of course, the other reason people learn a language is for the exposure to the hot-and-exotic
-<insert desired gender here>.
-That doesn't really apply in my case, but being able to connect with people
-over language prejudices and passions is more or less the same thing.
+Of course, the other reason people learn a language is for the exposure to the hot-and-exotic `<insert desired gender here>` for mating purposes.
+That doesn't really apply in my case, but being able to connect with people over language prejudices and passions is more or less the same thing.
 At least, I'd like to think so.